IAmTahazzot/UI247/README.md

 # What is UI247?

-A modern UI/ UX collection for Web & Mobile apps.
+A modern UI/ UX collection for Web, Mobile & Multi platforms apps.

 ## Projects